Don’t Be a Griswold This Christmas

 Eddie and Catherine’s “Tenement on Wheels”

 Eddie’s fond of a home on wheels but Clark might be less embarrassed if he showed up in one of these 15 incredible tiny homes you can buy now.
-Plus, check out some awesome tiny homes decked out for the holidays.

 Keep Your Christmas Tree Hydrated